1729/biome-action/README.md

-# habitat-action
+# biome-action

-A GitHub action that sets up your workflow runner to use Chef Habitat
+A GitHub action that sets up your workflow runner to use Biome

 ## Usage